cuongnv03/DSAlab/README.md

 # DSAlab
-Practice C (or Python) programming using data structures by completing assignments in class Data Structures and Algorithms lab
+Practice C programming using data structures by completing assignments in class Data Structures and Algorithms lab.